 Most residents in Florida who have an orange tree in their yards have them for decorative purposes.

-Photographed in August on an orange tree in Winter Haven Florida.
-The harvest season for oranges is in November and December.
+Photographed in August on an orange tree with green oranges in Winter Haven Florida.
+The harvest season for ripe oranges is in October through June.

 Close-up of a Green Orange